 - The average person with OCD will go 6 to 9 years before seeking any form of treatment.
 Many become obsessive in their research about OCD, to the point of prolonging help or treatment indefinitely.

 - Other reasons for delayed treatment are due to the perceived embarrassment or shame regarding what others may think about their OCD.
 Some have negative connotations about getting professional help.

 - While medications can impact the symptoms; most people will require other forms of intervention or therapy.
 Typical OCD treatments involve pharmaceuticals.
 Unfortunately the relapse rate of only using pharmaceuticals can be as high as 90%, which is why other therapies are required.

 - There is no cure for OCD since it is a disorder, not a disease or illness.
+That doesn’t mean it can’t be changed.
 Diseases are cured.
-Disorders require treatment which change, reorganization or restructure aspects of how the person processes thoughts and emotions.
-This allows them to begin operating more effectively, which diminishes or even stops the obsessive tendencies.
+Disorders require treatment which change, reorganize or restructure aspects of how the person processes thoughts and emotions.
+This allows them to begin operating more effectively or even stop obsessive tendencies.

 - People with OCD are often diagnosed and misdiagnosed with other conditions, such as social anxiety, phobias, anorexia nervosa, bulimia nervosa, tourettes, Bi-polar, trichotillomania, generalized anxiety disorder, ADHD, ADD, Asperger syndrome, etc.

 - Social and economic costs for OCD were estimated at $8.4 billion in 1990 OCD need not be a consistent condition and can change over time.
 There may be periods the symptoms minimize or disappear before they return.
 Others will notice a steady increase of intensity or frequency as time passes.

 - In England, the mean length of stay for hospitalization for OCD in 2002-03 was 50 days